Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-I’m proud to have achieved a number of high-profile accomplishments during my career, and in 2018 was elected as the National Vice President of the Chartered Institute of Plumbing & Heating Engineering (CIPHE), having served as President of the Institute of Healthcare Engineering & Estate Management (IHEEM) from 2014-2016 and as the second Chairman of the Society of Public Health Engineers (SoPHE) from 2010-2015.
+I’m proud to have achieved a number of high-profile accomplishments during my career.
+From 2019-2020 I was elected as the National President of the Chartered Institute of Plumbing & Heating Engineering (CIPHE), and in 2018 I became a Trustee of The Rumford Club 70th Anniversary Legacy Board.
+I have also served as President of the Institute of Healthcare Engineering & Estate Management (IHEEM) from 2014-2016 and as the second Chairman of the Society of Public Health Engineers (SoPHE) from 2010-2015.

 For demonstrating exceptional commitment to engineering through my academic and professional development, I was awarded the Institution of Engineering and Technology’s (IET) Career Achievement Award in 2004, followed by the Silver Medal for Services to the Institution by the Chartered Institution of Building Services Engineers (CIBSE) in 2015.